KE-UniLiv/askcq/README.md

     openai:
       key: YOUR_OPENAI_API_KEY
     ```
-    *LLM Configuration Note:* The paper specifies that LLMs were prompted with temperature=0, frequency_penalty=0, presence_penalty=0, and seed=46 to maximize reproducibility.
+    *LLM Configuration Note:* All LLMs were prompted with temperature=0, frequency_penalty=0, presence_penalty=0, and seed=46 to maximise reproducibility.
 These settings are generally reflected in `config.py`.

 ### 2. Running the Notebooks